LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio_rev_1.rst

    part of the commands.

 #.
 In the terminal, navigate to your development folder.
 Enter the following 3
    commands to create a new project.
+Replace ``-ROLE`` with your part in this studio, either ``-pilot`` or ``-control``.

    ::

-      $ mkdir communication-log
+      $ mkdir communication-log-ROLE
-      $ cd communication-log
+      $ cd communication-log-ROLE
       $ git init

+   .. _important-note:

+   .. admonition:: Note

+      **IMPORTANT**: To avoid confusion later, it's critical that you and your partner give different names to your repositories.

+      For the remainder of this studio, we will refer to the repo as ``communication-log``.

 #.
 Launch Visual Studio Code.
 Use the *File* menu to open the
    ``communication-log`` folder.